PT symmetry as a necessary and sufficient condition for unitary time evolution: symmetry and the condition

-The reality requirement on a secular equation is a condition that is encountered in $\cal{P}\cal{T}$-symmetric theories ($\cal{P}$ and $\cal{T}$ denote parity and time reversal).
-Specifically, it was noted in \cite{R2} that if a Hamiltonian is $\cal{P}\cal{T}$ symmetric, the secular equation would be real.
-Moreover, it is not specifically $\cal{P}\cal{T}$ invariance itself that is required for the proof.
+The reality requirement on a secular equation is a condition that is encountered in $PT$-symmetric theories ($P$ and $T$ denote parity and time reversal).
+Specifically, it was noted in \cite{R2} that if a Hamiltonian is $PT$ symmetric, the secular equation would be real.
+Moreover, it is not specifically $PT$ invariance itself that is required for the proof.
 All one needs is that $H$ be invariant under the action of the product of a discrete linear operator and a discrete anti-linear operator.
-For a time-independent $H$, time reversal reduces to complex conjugation $K$ times a matrix that acts in the space of the eigenvectors of $H$, with $\cal{P}\cal{T}$ then acting as $AK$ where $A$ is a matrix.
-The essence of the proof of the reality of the secular equation is to note that if a Hamiltonian commutes with $AK$, the determinant condition then obeys ${\rm det}(H-\lambda I)={\rm det}(AKHKA^{-1}-\lambda I)={\rm det}(KHK-\lambda I)={\rm det}(H^{*}-\lambda I)=0$, with reality of the secular equation immediately following.
+For a time-independent $H$, time reversal reduces to complex conjugation $K$ times a linear operator that acts in the space of the eigenvectors of $H$, with $PT$ then acting as $AK$ where $A$ is a linear operator.
+The essence of the proof of the reality of the secular equation is to note that if a Hamiltonian commutes with $AK$, the secular equation is then of the form ${\rm det}(H-\lambda I)={\rm det}(AKHKA^{-1}-\lambda I)={\rm det}(KHK-\lambda I)={\rm det}(H^{*}-\lambda I)=0$, with reality of the secular equation immediately following.
 Discussion of the reality of secular equations dates back to Wigner \cite{R3}, who considered invariance of a Hamiltonian under time reversal alone.
-Modern interest in the reality of secular equations was triggered by the surprising discovery that the non-Hermitian Hamiltonian $H=p^2/2m+ix^3$ had a completely real eigenspectrum \cite{R4,R5}, an outcome that was traced in \cite{R5} to the fact that while not time reversal invariant, $H$ was nonetheless invariant under the $\cal{P}\cal{T}$ product as $\cal{T}$ transforms $i$ into $-i$ while $\cal{P}$ transforms $x$ into $-x$.
-The utility of $\cal{P}\cal{T}$ invariance stems from the fact that complex potentials that are not $\cal{T}$ invariant might still be invariant with respect to a $\cal{P}\cal{T}$ product where $\cal{P}$ is an appropriate linear operator, and thus yield a real secular equation.
+Modern interest in the reality of secular equations was triggered by the surprising discovery that the non-Hermitian Hamiltonian $H=p^2+ix^3$ had a completely real energy eigenspectrum \cite{R4,R5,R5a}, an outcome that was traced in \cite{R5,R5a} to the fact that while not time reversal invariant, $H$ was nonetheless invariant under the $PT$ product as $T$ transforms $i$ into $-i$ while $P$ transforms $x$ into $-x$.
+The utility of $PT$ invariance stems from the fact that complex potentials that are not $T$ invariant might still be invariant with respect to a $PT$ product where $P$ is an appropriate linear operator, and thus yield a real secular equation.